William Ayling

-William Ayling (30 September 1766 – October 1826) was an English cricketer who played in 22 first-class cricket matches between 1800 and 1810.
+William Ayling (30 September 1766 – October 1826) was an English cricketer who played in 22 important matches between 1800 and 1810.

+Career

 Ayling was born in 1766 at Cocking in Sussex, the son of Robert and Mary Ayling.
 He was a shoemaker and moved to Bromley in Kent in the early years of the 19th century.
 (Note: Ayling is known to have played for Storrington in Sussex in 1799 and 1800 but by 1802 was playing for Woolwich Cricket Club in Kent.)
-He made his first-class debut for an England XI against a Surrey side in August 1800 at Lord's Old Ground and went on to play for a variety of sides, most frequently in first-class matches for England sides.
-(Note: Ayling played 14 of his first-class matches for England sides.
-During the time he played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.
-So when Ayling made his first-class debut for an England XI in 1800 he played against a Surrey side in a team made up of players from other parts of the country, including Hampshire, Middlesex and Kent.)
-He played for the Players in the first two Gentlemen v Players matches in 1806 and made one appearance in a first-class match for a Kent XI against an England side at Bowman's Lodge in 1806.
+He made his debut for England (i.e., the "rest" of England) against Surrey in August 1800 at Lord's Old Ground, and went on to play for a variety of teams, most frequently in matches for England.
+He played for the Players in the first two Gentlemen v Players matches in 1806 and made one appearance in an important match for Kent against England at Bowman's Lodge in 1806.

-Playing more frequently for Kent sides in non-first-class matches, including in odds matches, (Note: An odds match is one in which one side has more players than the other, the aim being to even the chances of victory to an extent.)
-Ayling is known to have played cricket until 1815, playing for club sides including Woolwich Cricket Club and Prince's Plain Club.
+Playing more frequently for Kent in non-important matches, including in odds matches, (Note: An odds match is one in which one team has more players than the other, the aim being to even the chances of victory to an extent.)
+Ayling is known to have played until 1815, playing for club teams including Woolwich and Prince's Plain Club.
 His batting technique was unusual.
-He held the bat in one hand until just prior to hitting the ball and stood square on to the bowler.
+He held the bat in one hand until just prior to hitting the ball, and stood square on to the bowler.

 Ayling died at Bromley in October 1826.
-It is possible that he was the brother of the Robert Ayling who played two first-class matches for Kent in 1796.
+It is possible that he was the brother of the Robert Ayling who played two important matches for Kent in 1796.